Lumps, bumps and skin tags on dogs

 Is it normal for my dog to develop lumps, bumps and skin tags?

 Lumps, bumps and skin tags on dogs are common.
 Your dog is likely to have many under their fur that will often go unnoticed.
-While they are sometimes a little unsightly, they are not normally a sign of a possible health issue, however, it’s always good to be aware of them just in case.
+While they are sometimes a little unsightly, they are not normally a sign of a possible health issue, however, it’s always good to be aware of them and have them checked just in case.

 Where can lumps, bumps and skin tags grow?

 These growths commonly appear in the following places:

 While these growths can be harmless, you should ensure that they are not a sign of something else by checking with the vet.
 If the lump or bump is a tick it needs to be removed as soon as possible, as they can cause health issues such as Lyme disease.
 Warts should also be treated, as they are contagious to other pets and can lead to further health issues such as tumours or bacterial infections.

 What causes skin tags and lumps on dogs?

 While there is no definitive answer to what causes growths or skin tags on dogs, they have been linked to a number of factors: